vektorcloud/mesos/README.md

 Zookeeper options can be configured by setting environment variables prefixed with `ZOOKEEPER_`.
 For example, to configure the Zookeeper option `autopurge.purgeInterval=1` you may specify the environment variable `ZOOKEEPER_autopurge_purgeInterval=1`.
 You can read about most useful Zookeeper options in the [Getting Started Guide](https://zookeeper.apache.org/doc/trunk/zookeeperStarted.html).

-##### Marathon
-Marathon options can be configured by setting environment variables prefixed with `MARATHON_`.
-See Marathon's [documentation](https://mesosphere.github.io/marathon/docs/command-line-flags.html) for more details.